 I also affirm and declare that I have not previously been issued with a Continuous Discharge Certificate, and I have not submitted an application for CDC to any other Shipping Master in India.

-I am aware that, if at any time, I air found to have concealed/distorted any material information the Shipping Master has reasons to believe that I have obtained the CDC by presenting false or erroneous information, my CDC will be cancelled/suspended forthwith as per the Provisions contained in Rule 9 of the Merchant Shipping (Continuous Discharge Certificate) Rules, 2017, as amended.
+I am aware that, if at any time, I air found to have concealed/distorted any material information the Shipping Master has reasons to believe that I have obtained the CDC by presenting false or erroneous information, my CDC will be cancelled/suspended forthwith as per the Provisions contained in Rule 9 of the Merchant Shipping (Continuous Discharge Certificate) Rules, xxxx, as amended.

 Place: .......... ...... .
 Signature of the Applicant